Gris-Gris

 Gris-Gris (stylized as GRIS-gris, /'gri:%gri:/, named for a kind of talisman) is the debut album by American musician Dr. John (a.k.a.
 Mac Rebennack).
 Produced by Harold Battiste, it was released on Atco Records in 1968.
 The album introduced Rebennack's Dr. John character, inspired by a reputed 19th century voodoo doctor.
-The style of Gris-Gris is a hybrid of New Orleans R&B and psychedelia.
+The style of Gris-Gris is a hybrid of traditional New Orleans R&B elements and psychedelia.
 It was recorded in California, albeit with several native New Orleans musicians.

 Gris-Gris failed to chart in the United Kingdom and the United States.
 It was re-issued on compact disc decades later and received much greater praise from modern critics, including being listed at number 143 on the 2003 and 2012 editions and at number 356 on the 2020 edition of Rolling Stone magazine's list of the 500 greatest albums of all time.

 Production

 Before recording the album, Rebennack was an experienced New Orleans R&B and rock musician playing as a session musician, songwriter, and producer in New Orleans.
 Due to drug problems and the law, Rebennack moved to Los Angeles in 1965, joining a group of New Orleans session musicians.
 Rebennack survived by playing with various pop and rock recording sessions, receiving much of this work with the help of New Orleanian arranger Harold Battiste.

 Rebennack desired to make an album that combined the various strains of New Orleans music behind a front man called Dr. John, after a black man named Dr. John Montaine, who claimed to be an African potentate.
 Rebennack chose this name after hearing about Montaine from his sister, and feeling a "spiritual kinship" with him.
 Rebennack originally wanted New Orleans singer Ronnie Barron to front the band as the Dr. John character, but Don Costa, who managed Barron at the time, advised him against it, claiming it to be a bad career move.
 Rebennack took on the Dr. John stage name himself.

 Gris-Gris was recorded at Gold Star Studios in Los Angeles, California.
 With an album due and no singer prepared, Dr. John managed to book studio time originally reserved for Sonny & Cher.